Lite Client Protocol

 merklePaths we mentioned is a Merkle proof that shows how the

 dataHash.
 If we then repeat this process, we can gradually climb up the store tree, finally getting the oracle store root hash we want.
+In the above figure, all parent hashes computed along the tree climbing process starting from the black node are represented by blue nodes.

 # Computing the appHash and the blockHash